PiCure-Orga/picure/SECURITY.md

 ### Security critical issues
-If you find an issue that could seriously threathen the security of systems please disclose this vulnerability via [E-Mail](mailto:markus@hupfauer.one?subject?VULNERABILITY).
+If you find an issue that could seriously threaten the security of systems running this software please disclose this vulnerability via [E-Mail](mailto:markus@hupfauer.one?subject?VULNERABILITY).
+Please be responsible and only disclose your findings privately to us.
+Especially findings regarding the i/o to the relay controlling 230V / 120V circuits should be considered critical!

 If you can please encrypt the message via PGP: